Hemerocallis 'EveryDaylily™ Pink Wing'

 Plant Type: Perennials

-Early, a breakthrough series that can produce up to 400 blooms per season, pink flowers highlighted with dark pink halos appear repeatedly all summer, the EveryDaylily® series are selections taken from the popular Stella d'Oro Daylily, dwarf habit and very hardy.
+A breakthrough series that can produce up to 400 blooms per season.
+Early season bloomer; pink flowers highlighted with dark pink halos appear repeatedly all summer; dwarf habit and very hardy.
+The EveryDaylily® series are selections taken from the popular Stella d'Oro Daylily.

 - Easy to grow; vigorous